 GHG EMISSION TYPES

-Approximately 91% of our operational GHG emissions are CO2, as shown below.
-These emissions result from combustion of fuels and process or fugitive emissions of CO2 from our facilities (direct emissions), and from the generation of purchased electricity, steam and hot water at third-party facilities (indirect emissions).
-Natural gas accounts for almost 85% of the fuels directly combusted at our operational facilities on an energy-input basis.
-GE did not combust any coal at operational facilities in 2011.
+Approximately 95.5% of GE’s operational GHG emissions are CO2 as shown in Figure 5.
+These emissions result from combustion of fuels and process or fugitive emissions of CO2 from our facilities (direct emissions) and from the generation of purchased electricity, steam and hot water at third-party facilities (indirect emissions).
+Natural gas accounts for almost 79% of the fuels directly combusted at our operational facilities on an energy-input basis.
+GE did not combust any coal at operational facilities in 2012.

-Approximately 7% of GE’s GHG emissions are HFC-134a and HFC-245fa, which occur during insulation foam-blowing operations at our refrigerator-manufacturing plants.
+HFC-134a and HFC-245fa emissions have dropped from 6% in 2011 to approximately 3% of the total GHG emissions in 2012.
+HFC-134a and HFC-245fa emissions occur during insulation foam-blowing operations at our refrigerator-manufacturing plants.
 Foam is used to improve the energy efficiency of our refrigerators, and HFCs are substitute foam-blowing agents that GE is using to replace an ozone-depleting substance that is being phased out under the U.S. Clean Air Act.
 GE has substituted HFC-245fa for HFC-134a in some of these operations to reduce GHG emissions.

-The four categories of data for the GE GHG Inventory are:
+The four categories of data for GE’s operational GHG Inventory are:

 - Desalination plant emissions